Maxim-Karpov/Fast_FASTA-FASTQ_trimmer/README.md

 # Overview
 Quickly trim your FASTA/FASTQ sequences a set number of basepairs from left, right, or both ends of the sequence.
-Useful for debarcoding your sequences with set barcode length.
+Useful for debarcoding your sequences with a set barcode length.

 ## Manual
 ```